tingspace/steam_game_picker/README.md

 - Knowledge of where your Steam Libraries are

 Steps:
-1. Open the `config.yml` file and update it to your locations
+1. Open the `config.yml` file and update it with the right locations
-2. Open a terminal to where you have cloned this repo
+2. Open a terminal and `cd` to wherever you have cloned this repo
-3. Run `ruby random_game.rb`
+3. Run `ruby random_game.rb` (Or `./random_game.rb` of your system allows)
 4. Profit???

 ## Implementation notes

-This makes use of the [Steam browser protocol](https://developer.valvesoftware.com/wiki/Steam_browser_protocol) to launch the games.
+Games are launched using the [Steam browser protocol](https://developer.valvesoftware.com/wiki/Steam_browser_protocol).
 (IE: `steam://rungameid/239030`)

-To do this, the script tries to find the Steam `appid`s currently installed by reading the `appmanifest` files in your Libraries.
+To do this, the script needs to know the Steam `appid`s you have installed.
+The script does this by reading the `appmanifest` files in your Steam Libraries and parses for the `appid` contained within and builds a list of these `appid`s.

+After the index is built & numbered, I just pick a random number and select the game in the list at that index to launch.

-These `appmanifest` files are in the Valve [KeyValues](https://developer.valvesoftware.com/wiki/KeyValues) format.
-I couldn't find a good Ruby library for this, so I'm writing my own in `/lib/vdf_ruby`
+NOTE: These `appmanifest` files are in the Valve [KeyValues](https://developer.valvesoftware.com/wiki/KeyValues) Data Format (VDF).
+I couldn't find a good Ruby library for this, so I'm writing my own in `/lib/vdf_ruby` (See [README](./lib/vdf_ruby/README.md) in that directory for more details)

-Since I'm writing my own library to parse the data format just for this one purpose, expect some bugs if you use it for any other purpose.

-If I can ever make the package stable, maybe one day I'll split [vdf_ruby](./lib/vdf_ruby) into its own repo & package.